-With stress, anxiety and chronic disease on the rise, breathwork has recently received an unprecedented surge in public interest due to it’s therapeutic potential to improve physical, mental and emotional health.
 Each year there are a number of studies being conducted and published on the positive impact of breathwork.
-In this section, I will provide you with a brief overview on the ways conscious breathing directly influences the way we feel, think and live.
+In this article I will provide you with a brief overview on the ways conscious breathing directly influences the way we feel, think and live.
 If you would like to learn more about the science of breathing, I recommend purchasing a copy of Breath: The New Science of a Lost Art by James Nestor.

 Here are a few ways breathwork can impact your body and mind: